Alicia Keys surprises Kansas City students with trip to Missouri concert

 Grammy Award-winning musician Alicia Keys shocked students at Staley High School with free tickets to her concert in St. Louis.
 The “Empire State of Mind” singer is also covering the cost of transportation to the July 21 show.

-Students learned about the concert during a last day of school assembly when school leaders played a recorded message from Keys.
+Students learned about the concert during the last day of school assembly when school leaders played a recorded message from Keys.

 Keys also personally invited Yarl to a concert earlier this month, according to TMZ.
 Yarl is currently at home and expected to make a full recovery.